There were no budget updates from this past week.

 The next SOE coffee and conversation session will be Wednesday, March 28th at 1:00 pm on the 5th floor hosted by Nikki Claas, Marie Sandy, and Hope Longwell-Grice.
 Here is a link to rsvp your attendance.

-NEW FACULTY “WHO AM I?” – DR. WILLIAM WHITEMAN
+NEW FACULTY “WHO AM I?” – DR. RODNEY WHITEMAN

 For each of our new faculty members, I asked them to share a picture and write something about “Who am I?”
 Here is Dr. Rodney Whiteman, new assistant professor in administrative leadership.